japajoe/StackVMCPP/README.md

-# StackVMSharp
+# StackVMCPP
-A stack and register based virtual machine which can compile and run arbitrary code in runtime.
+A stack and register based virtual machine which can compile and execute arbitrary code in runtime.

 Support for most common integer types like
 - int8/uint8